sunali1/bank_tech_test/README.md

 •••Domain Modelling

-Bank Account has the responsibility to 'balance', 'credit/deposit', 'debit/witdrawal', 'create', 'save', Bank Statement/Transaction History is an array of 'transactions'
+Bank Account has the responsibility to 'balance', 'credit/deposit', 'debit/withdrawal', 'create', 'save', Bank Statement/Transaction History is an array of 'transactions'
-Single Transaction - 'date', 'amount'
-Statement has a responsibility of 'print'
+Single Transaction - 'date', 'credit', 'debit', 'new_balance' Statement has a responsibility of 'print'